Skip to main content

 In August 2022, the Duke Clinical Research Institute (DCRI) was named as the RECOVER Clinical Trials Data Coordinating Center (CT-DCC) to develop and implement large-scale national research studies aimed at understanding and improving the treatment of the most burdensome symptoms of Long COVID.
 As the data coordinating center, DCRI is partnering with RTI International, the RECOVER ACC, to design clinical trials to explore possible treatments for Long COVID.
 The CT-DCC supports platform protocols designed to simultaneously test multiple possible treatments for Long COVID including drugs, cognitive interventions, devices, and other therapies.
 RECOVER clinical trials began enrolling patients in August 2023.
 Read the news release describing the RECOVER Clinical Trials launch.

-Observational Clinical Research Studies (overseen by the RECOVER Clinical Science Core (CSC) at New York University Langone Health):
+Overseen by the RECOVER Clinical Science Core (CSC) at New York University Langone Health:

-• $540.3 million to support Clinical Recovery Cohort Studies (adult, pediatric, pregnancy [mother/baby pairs], and autopsy), pathobiology and ancillary studies, and real-world data analyses through EHR.
+• $540.3 million to support Observational Cohort Studies (adult, pediatric, pregnancy [mother/baby pairs], and autopsy), pathobiology and ancillary studies, and real-world data analyses through EHRs.

-• $120.9 million for continued clinical and laboratory follow-up of adult and pediatric longitudinal cohort participants and pathologic examination of tissues and organs to complete the observational studies.
+• $120.9 million for continued clinical and laboratory follow-up of adult and pediatric observational cohort participants and pathologic examination of tissues and organs to complete the observational studies.

 Research Management Services: